CanPixel/aether/README.md

 # ÆTHER Browser

-Æther is a Tauri-native research browser for local knowledge work.
+ÆTHER is a Tauri-native research browser for local knowledge work.
 It combines normal web browsing, persistent knowledge hubs, local page capture, semantic retrieval, AiON question answering, Flow semantic mapping, AiR Markdown dossier rendering, and the iCE Information Complexity Explorer in one desktop shell, with an Android build path under active migration.

 The core idea is simple: browse the web, save useful pages into local knowledge hubs, embed those captures on your machine, and ask questions against that private local context without sending captured page content to a cloud model API.